We’re ‘poker chips’: International Harvard students describe fear after Trump administration moves to revoke their enrollment

 (CNN) — International Harvard students say they are experiencing “pure panic” amid the Trump administration’s move to bar foreign enrollment, as students from around the world told CNN they are coming to grips with the possibility of revoked visas, suspended research and being blocked from reentry to the United States if they leave this summer.

-A federal judge temporarily halted the Trump administration’s ban on Friday, after the nation’s oldest and wealthiest college filed a suit in federal court.
+A federal judge temporarily halted the Trump administration’s ban on Friday after the nation’s oldest and wealthiest college filed suit in federal court.
 Harvard argued revocation of its certification in the Student and Exchange Visitor Program was “clear retaliation” for its refusal of the government’s ideologically rooted policy demands.

 Sial, speaking Saturday from Japan, told CNN he is unsure whether he will be allowed back into the US, or if he will be able to stay.